New Year, New Beginnings — My Big Chop Story

 2010 in the Commonwealth of Dominica

+I began recognizing racism — and my own internalized racism — during nursing school.
 My Master’s program took me even deeper.
-A course called Race as a Structural Determinant of Health validated my experiences and challenged my beliefs.
-I followed it with a seminar on social inequities in health—a course that still stays with me.
-It pushed me to confront how much of my identity had been tied to chemically straightened hair.
+A course called Race as a Structural Determinant of Health validated my experiences while also challenging my beliefs.
+I followed it with a seminar on social inequities in health, a course that has stayed with me ever since.
+Together, these experiences pushed me to confront how much of my identity had been tied to chemically straightened hair.

 2012 - A year after my ‘Big Chop’

-That is what learning history and unpacking anti‑Black racism gave me: a confidence continues to grow.
 My last relaxer was in 2011, and I’ve never looked back.
-For over five years, I kept my hair short, loving the freedom it gave me.
-Then, inspired by my sister’s sisterlocks, I began a a new journey in 2017.
-I proved the lie that Black hair doesn’t grow long by surpassing the length goals I keep setting.
-Who knew my hair would grow longer than I ever imagined once I let go of the relaxer and embraced its natural state?
+For more than five years, I kept my hair short, loving the freedom it gave me.
+Then, inspired by my sister’s sisterlocks, I began a new journey in 2017.

 Let’s make this a year of celebration, growth, and expanding our legacies.